A closeup of an arm with a rolled up sleeve and a cougar spirit mark band-aid.

 In order for you to know whether or not you really want a career in healthcare, you need to try it on for size first.
 Volunteering, job shadowing and part-time or temporary employment are all good ways to get an up-close view of the workplace and demands of the field.
 You’ll learn from others and these experiences will look great on your professional school application and your resume.

 When you go to your professional school interview, you will be asked why you want to join that particular profession.
-You will need to be well-armed to talk about your personal experiences, how you gained insight to the field, and have an understanding and proficiency in several different health-related practices.
+You will need to be well-prepared to talk about your personal experiences, how you gained insight to the field, and have an understanding and proficiency in several different health-related practices.

 Now is the time to find opportunities where you will be able to observe, volunteer, participate and/or work in a variety of endeavors.